the world’s fastest

 I enjoin you to be good to your neighbours.
 Oh people, your Lord is one and your father Adam is one.
 There is no virtue of an Arab over a non-Arab, nor a non-Arab over an Arab, and neither a white person over a black person, nor a black person over a white person, except by righteousness.

 Have I not informed you that the believer is the one who is trusted with the lives and wealth of people?
 The Muslim is the one from whose tongue and hand people are safe.
 The soldier is the one who wages war against himself in obedience to Allah.
 The migrant is one who shuns and migrates away from sins and evil deeds.

 You have rights over your wives and they have rights over you.
 Among your rights over them is that they do not give their beds to anyone but you and they do not let anyone you dislike enter your homes.
 Among their rights over you is that you treat them well, clothe them, and feed them.

-Indeed, your lives, your property, and your reputations have been made sacred to you, just as the sanctity of this day of yours, in this month of yours.
+Indeed, your lives, your property, and your reputations have been made sacred to you, just as the sanctity of this day of yours, in this city of yours, in this month of yours.
 Will not the present inform the absent?
 It may be that the one informed understands my words better than those who listen to me directly.
-Be my witness, Oh Allah, that I have conveyed your message to your people!
+Be my witness, oh Allah, that I have conveyed your message to your people!

 References: Muslim (66), (105), (1838); Al-Bukhari (67), (105), (6403); Hakim (289); Al-Tabarani fil-Kabir (7397); Al-Bayhaqi fi Shu’ab al-Iman (4706); Ahmad (22978), (23438); Al-Tirmidhi (1163); Abu Dawud (4607).